 Barbell Squat Press

-A dynamic, full-body compound movement combining a front squat with an overhead press, primarily targeting the quads, glutes, and shoulders to build explosive power and conditioning.
+A full-body compound movement combining a front squat with an overhead press that targets quads, glutes, shoulders, and triceps to build strength, power, and conditioning; often used in high-intensity workouts.

 About Exercise